Appointments & Referrals

 A free resource that provides access to information and support for individuals and families living with developmental disabilities.

 707 N. Broadway

 Phone: (443) 923-2977

 Dr. John Huete is a case manager with the Neurobehavioral Unit Outpatient Clinic in Kennedy Krieger Institute's Department of Behavioral Psychology.
-He is also an instructor in the Department of Psychiatry at the Johns Hopkins University School of Medicine.
+He is also an assistant professor in the Department of Psychiatry at the Johns Hopkins University School of Medicine.

 Dr. Huete received his doctoral degree in clinical psychology from Louisiana State University in 2000.
 He completed a pre-doctoral internship and post-doctoral fellowship in behavioral psychology and pediatrics at Kennedy Krieger Institute and the Johns Hopkins University School of Medicine.
 In additional to his current appointments at Kennedy Krieger and Johns Hopkins, Dr. Huete has an adjunct appointment in the Department of Psychology at Towson University.
 Dr. Huete is a licensed psychologist in the state of Maryland.
 He is a member of the Association for Behavior Analysis and the Maryland Association for Behavior Analysis.

 Dr. Huete's research has focused on the assessment and treatment of self-injurious behavior and other severe behavior problems exhibited by individuals with developmental disabilities.
 This includes the development treatment approaches for problem behavior, as well as approaches to training caregivers to implement behavioral treatments.